Michael Vincent Waller

 So, here’s my view on this music and its interpretation.
 Let me start with some general remarks.

-I can certainly concur with using the label “minimalism” for Michael Vincent Waller’s music on these CDs.
+I can certainly concur with using the label “minimalism” for these compositions by Michael Vincent Waller.
 Maybe that’s not quite in the strict sense of one its inventors, Steve Reich (*1936): Reich uses “infinite” repetitions of a tiny, seminal, rhythmic element that he subjects to very slow, gradual shifts and alterations.
 It’s Minimal Music in the sense that Waller’s music appears stripped down to the bare bones in terms of both instrumentation, as well as musical (rhythmic, melodic, dynamic) means.

 This statement is not meant to be deprecating.
 The music on this CD is certainly expressive and does not feel “crude” or “naked”.
 I merely want to say that one should not expect, e.g., the exuberant vitality or the hefty expressions and sometimes eruptive emotions in chamber (and other) music of, say, 20th century composers, such as Prokofiev, Rachmaninoff, Shostakovich, let alone late romantic composers.